rrodakowski/ubuntu-setup/README.md

-My personal ubuntu setup script.
+A repository for my ubuntu setup scripts.
+I included a VagrantFile, for reference.
+It calls a provisioning script to setup your VM.

-There is generally several things to do, depending on app and your personal preference:
+After provisioning a VM, there are generally several things to do, depending on app and your personal preference:

 replace existing conf files / dotfiles with the ones inside data folder append settings to existing conf files add user to groups copy scripts / program files into appropriate folders

 Note: Pay attention to files that require root access to edit them.
 You won’t be able to do the following:

 sudo echo "alpha" > /etc/some/important/file